Salinas, Puerto Rico: Special Communities

+Climate

+According to data provided by the Aguirre weather station, Salinas has a tropical savanna climate (Köppen: Aw).
+The annual average temperature of Salinas is 78.3 F, of which August is the hottest month with an average temperature of 81.0 F, and January is the coolest month with an average temperature of 75.2 F. There are about 105 days with a temperature above 90 F every year, and there are 4 hot days with a temperature above 95 F every year; at the same time, there are also 4 nights with a temperature below 60 F every year.
+The annual precipitation in Salinas is 40.37 in, of which the rainy season is from May to November, and the precipitation accounts for about 82.5% of the whole year.
+Among them, September is the wettest, and the precipitation can reach 6.85 in.
+The temperature extremes ever recorded in Salinas ranged from 51 F on December 3, 2013 to 100 F on September 18, 2016.

 Economy

 Agriculture

 Salinas is one of the main agricultural producers on the southern coast of Puerto Rico.
 It has large banana and papaya farms in its Lapa and Aguirre barrios.
 The Río Jueyes barrio is one of the main producers of beef in the south, counting with La Hacienda Las Carolinas which supplies Ganaderia Santiago, a slaughter house, with meat.
 Salinas also is headquarters for Canto Alegre, a company which specializes in poultry.
 This company supplies most of Puerto Rico's supermarkets with fresh poultry.